 a.
 Does the project proposed respond to need as published by a fixed need pool?
 Or does the project proposed seek beds or services in excess of the fixed need pool?
 Rule 59C-1.008 (2), Florida Administrative Code.

-In Volume 44, Number 63 of the Florida Administrative Register dated March 30, 2018, a fixed need pool notice of 39 beds was published for Subdistrict 7-4 for the January 2021 Planning Horizon.
+In Volume 44, Number 190 of the Florida Administrative Register dated September 28, 2018, need for 17 community nursing home beds was published in the fixed need pool for Subdistrict 7-4 for the July 2021 Planning Horizon.